LimHaeryong/Lidar-Ground-Removal/README.md

 It utilizes the Carla Server and C++ Carla client library to acquire point cloud data.

+Currently, a simple RANSAC algorithm is used to segment the ground.
+However, there are plans to incorporate more advanced algorithms in the future.

 ## Installation
 ### 0. download carla-server docker image
 ```bash